Create incredible candidate experiences that communicate your brand, mission, and values with recruitment marketing solutions.Learn more

 Here are a few key features of the ATS used by 7-Eleven, Rite Aid, and Tractor Supply Co.:

-As the gap between vacancies and job applications continues to widen, adopting open hiring for less technical or forward-facing roles might help retailers prepare for the spike in holiday season shopping.
+As the gap between job openings and job applications continues to widen, adopting open hiring for less technical or forward-facing roles might help retailers prepare for the spike in holiday season shopping.

 Considering an open hiring plan for hiring this holiday season?
 Learn more about iCIMS ATS, an innovative solution that’s built to hire talent fast.